Average rates show that buying now is better

 In the 1970s, the average mortgage rate of 8.86 percent came with an average $1,986 monthly mortgage payment.
 In the 1980s, the average 12.7 percent rate came with a $2,707 monthly mortgage payment.
 In the 1990s, homeowners with an average 8.12 percent interest rate paid $1,855 a month in mortgage.
 And in the early 2000s, this came out to an average $1,546 monthly mortgage payment at a 6.29 percent rate.*

-Today’s average 4.51 percent mortgage rate may come with a much more affordable $1,268 monthly payment.* You could pay over $1,000 less each month on your mortgage than you would have paid at peak rates in the 80s.
-Even with an expected half-point increase in the next 12 months, rates still sit far below historic levels.
+Today’s average 3.13 percent mortgage rate may come with a much more affordable $1,072 monthly payment.* You could pay over $1,600 less each month on your mortgage than you would have paid at peak rates in the 80s.
+Even with an expected increase in the next 12 months, rates still sit far below historic levels.

 Wait now, pay more later?

 Buying at today’s lower rates can give you a lot to be thankful for.
-You’re getting a better rate than older siblings did 10 years ago, a lower rate than your parents had 20 years ago, and a more affordable monthly payment than your grandparents paid 40 years ago.
+You’re getting a better rate than your older siblings did 10 years ago, your parents did 20 years ago, and your grandparents did 40 years ago.
 Because of this, many homebuyers find themselves facing a golden opportunity.
-Find out how much house you can afford before rates rise.
+See how much house you can afford before rates rise.

 For educational purposes only.
 Please contact your qualified professional for specific guidance.